tier4/scenario_simulator_v2/docs/developer_guide/About.md

 If you want to know about vehicle dynamics model in simulation, please check [this documentation](VehicleDynamics.md).

-## NPC Behavior
+## Entity Behavior

-If you want to know about NPC behavior, please check [this documentation](NPCBehavior.md)
+If you want to know about Entity behavior, please check [this documentation](EntityBehavior.md)